-Super-bright by both name and nature, this excellent pocket torch is ideal for use on camping trips and in the wilderness – it’s impact resistant, waterproof and seven times brighter than your average torch, at 220 lumens.
+Super-bright by both name and nature, this excellent pocket flashlight is ideal for use on camping trips and in the wilderness – it’s impact resistant, waterproof and seven times brighter than your average flashlight, at 220 lumens.

 It also offers a flashing SOS function if you’re in dire straits.
 The battery can last for up to 13 hours on its highest beam.
 Lightweight and slim, this is perfect popped in your case for travelling.

-If you’re after something more practical than a hand-held torch, for working outdoors, gardening or use in the garage, Big Larry is your new best friend.
+If you’re after something more practical than a hand-held light, for working outdoors, gardening or use in the garage, Big Larry is your new best friend.

 Water and impact resistant, Big Larry feels sturdy and strong and looks rather smart, too.
 The fully dimmable light is easy to adjust for any job and lights up a room or a workspace effortlessly.

 There are only four or so hours of battery charge available when on the high setting, but the light does fully recharge in about the same time.
 Fantastic quality for the price.

 This clever, flat flashlight works as two different lights – as a lantern, emitting a warmer, softer light, or as a powerful hand-held flashlight, with a 250 lumens bulb.

 Its versatility (and its dinky pocket-friendly size) makes it perfect for outdoor adventures and worth its slightly higher price.
 It’s USB rechargeable but can also charge your devices.

 The softer lantern will burn for up to 72 hours, the flashlight for 7.
 Great for adventurers.